hull-ships/hull-clearbit/assets/readme.md

 ## Features

-Clearbit [**Enrichment**](#Enrichment) enables your team to transform the email address of an user in Hull into a complete user and company profile with up to 85 data points.
+Clearbit [**Enrichment**](#Enrichment) enables your team to transform the email address of a user in Hull into a complete user and company profile with up to 85 data points.

-With Clearbit [**Reveal**](#Reveal) you can turn your anonymous website traffic into company profiles to power targeted campaigns and close more named accounts .
+With Clearbit [**Reveal**](#Reveal) you can turn your anonymous website traffic into company profiles to power targeted campaigns and close more named accounts.

 Use the [**Prospector**](#Prospector) to grow your pipeline and find the right buyer within a named account; all you need is a domain name.
-Our connector enables your team to automatically send revealed companies back to Clearbit and obtain targeted user profiles, no manual work required.
+The connector enables your team to automatically send revealed companies back to Clearbit and obtain targeted user profiles, no manual work required.

 [**Discover**](#Discover) new accounts that are similar to the profiles in any segment defined in Hull.
 Leverage our advanced segmentation engine to search through over 20M companies.